 In reality, his mom does not carry a gun in her car, so the discrepancy is obviously symbolism.
 Focus there while interpreting the dream.
 If you figure out what one part of a dream means, you can use it decode the rest.
 Why is the gun in mom’s car under her passenger seat?
-Because her son has been along for the ride in her life till this point, and now he needs to figure things out for himself, and if he doesn’t, it’s like suicide.
+Because she has led her son’s life to this point.
+The dream is dramatically saying he needs to figure things out for himself, and if he doesn’t, it’s like suicide in the sense that he’s throwing away his life.
 The answer to that question unlocks the meaning of the dream.

 Next up, another dream featuring the dreamer’s mom, this time with a different twist.
 The dreamer is a teenage son.

 My mom is driving her truck and I’m in the passenger seat.
 She drives on a snowy road and misses a bridge.
 The truck ends up on a frozen lake and the ice breaks.
 The truck sinks.
-I rescue Mom and grab some important things from the truck, then yell at her for her bad driving.
+I rescue Mom, swim us to shore, then yell at her for her bad driving.shared at reddit dreams

 Being the passenger in his mom’s vehicle is a way of symbolizing this young man’s role and position.
 His mom is the decision-maker, the one who leads.
 As a teenager he’s like a passenger along for the ride.

 The action of the dream dramatizes and symbolizes his observations about his mom’s decision-making.
 It’s bad, shown in the dream as missing the bridge and driving onto a frozen lake.
-In life, he has to come to her rescue, like in the dream.
+He has to come to her rescue to save her from her bad decisions, like in the dream.
 Once you know the context of the son’s life, the symbolism of the dream is obvious because he’s always coming to her rescue and fixing her messes.

-Every detail in a dream is used purposefully.
-Knowing that, you can reverse engineer the dream by asking why a dream detail is used a particular way in the story and gain clues to decode the symbolism.
-Any mode of travel can be used to describe movement in your life or the day to day activity of it, but some modes are better than others depending on what a dream is really saying.
+Every detail in a dream is purposeful.
+Knowing that, you can reverse engineer the dream by asking why a dream uses a detail a particular way in the story, and gain clues to decode the symbolism.
+Any mode of travel can be used to describe movement in your life or the daily activity of it, but some modes are better than others depending on what a dream is really saying.

 - Driving a vehicle tends to be used by dreams to speak to the daily activity of your life.